To run a tool, open the Tools menu and select one of the tools listed below. There is a user's guide for most of the tools.

 Deploy one or multiple applications to a server so that they can be downloaded onto interviewer devices.

-Pack all the files in a CSPro application into a ZIP file so the application can be moved to another computer or sent as an email attachment.
+Pack all the files in a CSPro application into a ZIP file so the application can be backed up, moved to another computer, or sent as an email attachment.

 Produce frequency distributions of all or some of the variables in a data file.
 You simply select the variables (value sets) you want to tabulate and provide the name of the data file.
 More than one data file can be tabulated.